 5. Lower surface of leaflets without hooked hairs (or a very few scattered ones present); stipules deciduous to somewhat persistent, lanceolate to linear.

-7. Calyx less than 3 mm long (including the longest tooth); flowers less than 6 mm long; segments of fruit (1–) 2–3, rounded (not at all angled) along both sutures (more strongly on one than on the other).
+7. Calyx less than 3 mm long measured to the tip of the longest tooth with flowers less than 6 mm long AND segments of fruit rounded (not at all angled) along both sutures (more strongly on one than on the other).

-7. Calyx or flowers (or both) usually longer; segments of fruit mostly 2–4, rounded or triangular in aspect (triangular in species with small flowers).
+7. Calyx or flowers (or both) longer OR segments of fruit triangular (or even unequally diamond-shaped) in aspect (or both).

 8. Pubescence on lower surface of leaflets denser on the midvein than on the branch veins, and denser on these than on the smaller veins; petiole shorter than the width of the terminal leaflet; segments of fruit rounded in aspect, not triangular.